benjaminoakes/www.benjaminoakes.com/mental_antidotes.md

 - Compassion: Send loving-kindness to another person or group.
 "May they be happy, may they be healthy, may they be safe, may their lives go with ease"
 - Mindfulness:  Remember you're alive and in the here and now.
 Come back home to the present moment.
 Notice it.
 Touch reality.
+  - Use deep breathing with longer out-breaths than in-breaths.
+This stimulates the brain to calm down.
+Focus on breathing at the level of the belly (as opposed to the nose, for example).

 ## Thought Loop